developer-egg/lua-aim-trainer/README.md

 # Lua-Aim-Trainer
-Super simple aim trainer made in LÖVE with Lua
+Super simple aim trainer made in LÖVE with Lua.
+Actually, it's less of an aim trainer and more of a "click the target" game.